kishoredb/kishoredb-research/diagrams/aegis/aegis-metadata-schema.md

-# AEGIS — Metadata & Storage Schema
+# AEGIS Diagram 2 — Metadata & Storage Schema

 This diagram explains how AEGIS structures its internal data: transcripts, embeddings, timestamps, and metadata.
 It shows how segments are stored, how embeddings relate to the